Boarders/slick-blog/site/posts/peano.md

 We define the map via the structure of the algebra. $\mathrm{Zero}$ maps to the basepoint of $\mathrm{A}$ and for the successor we apply the self-map and then recurse.
 For the $\mu$-$\mathrm{law}$ we first case split as this is how $\mathrm{init}$-$\mathbb{N}$ is defined.
-At this point we can see that the laws hold definitionally as this is how we have defined the map.
+At this point we can see that the laws hold definitionally from how we have defined the map.

 We can then show uniqueness:
 ```agda